 - Use pure maple syrup.
 I used Grade A Amber (what you’ll find at most grocery stores), but Grade A Dark will also work.

 Enjoy!
-I’ve love to hear about the creative ways you use these.
+I’d love to hear about the creative ways you use candied nuts.
 I’m always looking for new ideas.